danielaparker/jsoncons/README.md

-The jsoncons library provides a `basic_json` class template, which is the generalization of a `json` value for different character types, different policies for ordering name-value pairs, etc. A `basic_json` provides an unpacked representation of JSON-like string or binary data formats, and defines an interface for accessing and modifying that data.
+The jsoncons library provides a `basic_json` class template, which is the generalization of a `json` value for different character types, different policies for ordering name-value pairs, etc. A `basic_json` provides an unpacked representation of JSON-like string or binary formats formats, and defines an interface for accessing and modifying that data.

 ```c++
 typedef basic_json<char,